ltrr-arizona-edu/burnr/README.md

 Dendrochronologia](https://doi.org/10.1016/j.dendro.2018.02.005) is a
 nice survey of the package with many examples.
 We also have instructional vignettes on the project website,
-<a href="https://ltrr-arizona-edu.github.io/burnr/" class="uri">https://ltrr-arizona-edu.github.io/burnr/</a>.
-And you can work through examples, with included data, in an R project hosted by @chguiterman on GitHub:
+<https://ltrr-arizona-edu.github.io/burnr/>.
+And you can work through
+examples, with included data, in an R project hosted by @chguiterman on
-<a href="https://github.com/chguiterman/burnr_demo" class="uri">https://github.com/chguiterman/burnr_demo</a>.
-We’re working to enhance our instruction and add to these demos on the burnr website, so please send us requests for new tips and tricks, or create your own and share with us!
+GitHub: <https://github.com/chguiterman/burnr_demo>.
+We’re working to enhance our instruction and add to these demos on the burnr website, so please send us requests for new tips and tricks, or create your own and share with us\!

 ## Citation